MeaghanWetherell/Chewaucan/Assets/Scripts/Movement/README_Footsteps.txt

 		If you do not define a keyword in the Movement Sounds object, the first sound on the list (currently, Rocks) will play.

-	This script also creates a public modifiable variable for what sounds will play when swimming.
-	Currently, this only accepts one movement sound and not a selection of randomly drawn sounds.
+	This script also contains two lists that pertain to sounds played when swimming.
+Swim Sounds are the sound effects played when swimming at normal speed, and Swim Sprint Sounds are the sound effects played when sprinting while swimming.
+You may add as many audio clips as you like to each list, and the script will select a random one to play each time.

 MovementSounds.cs